 Bunyaviruses (Congo-Crimean, Rift Valley)

 For more specific information on agents of bioterrorism and emergency preparedness plans the U.S. government has in place in the event of another bioterrorist attack, visit the CDC's bioterrorism web site.

-In addition to biological agents, chemical or radioactive agents may also be used as weapons of bioterrorism.
-The CDC classifies chemical agents according to their target activity on the skin, in the lungs, in the digestive tract, and in the nervous system.
-An example of the use of chemical agents by a terrorist group occurred in 1994 and 1995 when the Aum Shinrikyo cult released the nerve gas sarin into the air in Matsumoto and Tokyo, Japan, resulting in 19 deaths and thousands of people injured.
+In addition to biological agents, chemical and radioactive agents may also be used as weapons of terrorism.
+An example of the use of chemical agents by a terrorist group occurred in 1994 and 1995 when the Aum Shinrikyo cult released the nerve gas sarin into the air in Japan, resulting in 19 deaths and thousands of people injured.
 An example of a radioactive agent is polonium 210, which in 2006 was the cause of death of Russian dissident, Alexander Litvinenko.
 For more on these agents, see the CDC webpage Preparing for and Responding to Specific Hazards.